The Role of Your Executor

 - is impartial – if you anticipate controversy, choose someone other than family

 - is able to exercise discretion should he or she also be named as trustee of a testamentary trust (a trust established through a will)

-- you have spoken with about taking on this responsibility – and is willing!
+- you have spoken with about taking on this responsibility – and has confirmed their willingness!

 “I’ve been named as Executor – what am I expected to do?”